-Below is an example of one of these, you can click the image to view at Amazon.
+Below is an example of one of these, you can click the image to view on Amazon.

 What Should I Do if my Air Fryer Has a Lower Wattage?

-If you already own this air fryer, there isn’t much you can do, if the crisping performance seems low or the timings you need are a lot higher than the air fryer recipes you find online you might want to replace the unit.
+If you feel that you have an air fryer with a low wattage for its size, there isn’t much you can do.
+If the crisping performance seems low or the timings you need are a lot higher than the typical air fryer recipes you find online, you might want to replace the unit.

-This is more intended for people buying an air fryer, only to discover the one they like has a low wattage.
+What else can you do if you find yourself with (or want to buy) an air fryer with a lower wattage?
 For me, I would simply find as many user reviews as I can for the product and see if there are multiple reviews complaining of weak cooking performance.
 If not, we can assume this manufacturer has worked some air fryer efficiency magic 🙂

 That’s All Folks!